 If you are willing to practice your writing skills, you have already taken an important step toward improving your writing.
 As you work through some of the prompts in this book, you may feel confident in your attempts.
-However, if you feel that you need more instruction before you tackle some of these writing assignments, refer to some of the other LearningExpress titles: Better Writing Right Now, Express Yourself, 501 Grammar and Writing Questions, Research & Writing Skills Success in 20 Minutes a Day, or Getting Down to Business.
+However, if you feel that you need more instruction before you tackle some of these writing assignments, refer to some of the other LearningExpress titles: Writing Skills Success in 20 Minutes a Day, 5th Edition or 501 Grammar and Writing Questions, 4th Edition.
 A basic knowledge of language will also help you become a better writer.
-Use these books to get the extra practice you need: 501 Vocabulary Questions, 501 Synonyms and Antonyms, 501 Word Analogies, Goof-Proof Spelling, or Goof-Proof Grammar.
+Use these books to get the extra practice you need: Grammar Success in 20 Minutes a Day, 3rd Edition or Vocabulary and Spelling Success in 20 Minutes a Day, 5th Edition.